livcg/ENEXToTxtConverter/README.txt

 x.
 Push to Github
 x.
 Add test data
 x.
 Rename enote-converter.irb to enex-to-txt.irb ?
+x.
+Add input & output files as args
 * Add tests
-* Add input & output files as args
-* Print count of # of notes in input & output files
+** Use XML modules instead of regex (though regexes are fun) ** Print count of # of notes in input & output files ** Preserve created date and convert to YYYY/MM/DD HH:MM format?
+Or only do when @ds, @ts, @dts, etc. shortcuts are detected
-* Use XML modules instead of regex (though regexes are fun)
 * Or consolidate regex matching into 1 pass; figure out how to pass matched substrings into mgsub?
 * Convert all character entities
 * Handle non-text content - Images, audio, etc.
   Sample of processed note w/ audio:
     <en-media type="audio/amr" hash="b79f6cfe0d86279eb49839481f5fd96e"/>
 * Incorporate this script into an Evernote app that automatically retrieves all the notes from a given notebook
-* Preserve created date and convert to YYYY/MM/DD HH:MM format?
-Or only do when@ds, @ts, @dts, etc. shortcuts are detected
 * When there are <div>'s w/in content, add curly braces around entire content?
 * Remove "TITLE: Untitled Note" lines?